Ghoshlab/cytoKernel/README.md

 ### Using cytoKernel

 The main function in the **cytoKernel** package is `CytoK()`.
-The `CytoK()` function needs two required object and three optional objects: (1)
+The `CytoK()` function needs two required objects and three optional objects: (1)
 object: a data frame or a matrix or a Summarized Experiment with one assay object with observations (e.g., cluster-marker combinations or genes) on the rows. and samples as the columns (e.g. let’s call it `dataSE`).